-According to the leading experts in asthma, the symptoms of asthma and best treatment for you or your child may be quite different than for someone else with asthma.
+According to the leading experts: the asthma symptoms and best treatment for you or your child may be quite different than for someone else with asthma.

 The most common symptom is wheezing.
 This is a scratchy or whistling sound when you breathe.
 Other symptoms include: